 Mental Health First Aid Australia is a not-for-profit organisation dedicated to providing mental health training programs and courses for the public.

-Trained mental health first aiders are able to assist a person who is in mental health-related crisis, or developing a mental health issue until professional treatment can be received.
+Staff trained in mental health first aid are able to assist a person who is in a mental health-related crisis, or developing a mental health issue until professional treatment can be received.

 Raising awareness of mental health in the workplace

 Georgia Watson, Mental Health Consultant at EPIC Assist, says that proper understanding of mental health issues is important in the workplace.